qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

     make clean html (to build the english languag) make clean LANG=nl html (to build the dutch version.
 Currently available: nl, es, zh_CN)

-To gather all strings in a pot file:
+To gather all strings in a pot (.po) file:

     make gettext